A recent Slashdot thread about the death of the CD lead to the usual postings from various people over the age of 30:

 - Taste died a rapid death around 1970, and the 70s basically sucked until punk arrived and kicked things up in 1977.

 - Music got progressively more interesting during the 1980s as the technology became more affordable.

-I applied some simple averaging, and got a second graph.
-This one allows me to draw some tentative conclusions about more recent years.
+I applied some simple averaging, and was able to draw some tentative conclusions about more recent years.